Italian General Confederation of Labour: Lama Era

-In February 1978 three trade unions, on the initiative of Luciano Lama, ratified at the Palazzo dei Congressi in Rome, a document, known as the "EUR Turn", proposing a wage restraint in exchange for an economic policy that would support development and defend employment.
+In February 1978 three trade unions, on the initiative of Luciano Lama, ratified at the Palazzo dei Congressi in Rome, a document, known as the "EUR Turn", proposing a wage restraint in exchange for an economic policy that would support the development and defend employment.
 But in those years, CGIL and the unitary union were mostly committed to fighting the strategy of tension, defending democracy and democratic institutions from terrorist attacks.
 The total isolation of subversive groups from the working world would be the main basis of their defeat.
 In September 1980, Fiat declared that it would proceed with the dismissal of 14,000 workers and unilaterally put 23,000 workers into redundancy.
 Metalworkers blocked the Fiat factories for 35 days.
 Luciano Lama and Enrico Berlinguer, General Secretary of the Communist Party, strongly supported the workers' strikes.
 In October 1980, Fiat's employees and managers protested through the streets of Turin in an event remembered as the "March of Forty Thousand", to protest against the strikes and against the trade unions which organized it.
-It was a soundly defeat for all Italian trade unions, but especially for the CGIL.
+It was a sound defeat for all Italian trade unions, but especially for the CGIL.
 The "Fiat case" marked forever trade unions' history in Italy, accelerating towards the dissolution of the unitary federation.

 In June 1982, the three unions rejected, with a major demonstration in Rome in June 1982, the end of an agreement on the sliding wage scale, better known in Italy as "escalator" (scala mobile in Italian), a method which consisted in increasing the wages as the prices rise in order to maintain the purchasing power of the workers even if there is inflation.
 However, after few days CISL and UIL opened to the revision of the "escalator", while CGIL was strongly against it.
 On 14 February 1984, the government led by socialist Prime Minister, Bettino Craxi, unilaterally reduced the "escalator" with the famous "Valentine's Day decree".
 CISL and UIL expressed their positive view on the decree, while the CGIL announced strikes.
 The divisions between the trade unions caused the definitive breaking of the unitary federation.
 The CGIL launched a referendum on the "escalator", which was rejected by voters, marking a strong defeat for the trade union.